 What about acrylics?
 Warning: things are about to get a little technical.
 For acrylic nails, monomer liquid and polymer powder are combined to create a paste-like formula.
 This formula is then placed over a cured acrylic extension and left to set.
 After shaping and buffing, the acrylics are normally painted with a polish of your choice.
 They tend to last up to four weeks and are perfect for those who want to add length to their nails.

-Trim – start by carefully clipping your acrylics, cutting them as close as possible to your real nail length.
+Use a nail clipper to carefully cut your acrylics, cutting them as close as possible to your real nail length.

-Soak – next up, fill a nail soaking tray (again, a bowl will do) with acetone, then place your nails in it for five to 10 minutes.
+Next up, fill a nail soaking tray (a bowl will do) with acetone, then soak your nails for five to 10 minutes.

-Remove – gently test a nail with a cuticle pusher.
+Gently test a nail with a cuticle stick or pusher.
 If nothing shifts, re-dip your nails for a further two to five minutes, then gently try again.
 Repeat the process until your acrylics have completely soaked off.